Get a sun-sational 50% discount with Crunch - deal expires soon!

 We have a template letter (Word doc 8Kb) that can be used to send to all employees who are being furloughed along with a template that can be used for a Board meeting minutes (Word doc 8Kb) confirming the decision to furlough directors and/or employees.

-You should process your Directors salary and submit your RTI via your Crunch App for your salary in the usual way.
+If you’re a Crunch limited company client and you decide to furlough yourself (or another director), you should process your Directors salary and submit your RTI via your Crunch App for your salary in the usual way.
 Our guidance on the tax-efficient salary for a Director in the 2020/21 tax year is up to the National Insurance secondary threshold of £732.33 per month (£8,788 per annum).
 Please see below (Accounting for the reduced payroll expenses in your Crunch account if you are a sole director/sole employee) on how to update your Crunch account if you decide to reduce your salary amount.

 Under the outgoing CJRS scheme, you had to calculate your CJRS claim based on the last salary amount you filed with HMRC before 19th March 2020.
 For a director taking a tax-efficient salary in the 2019/20 tax year, this would usually mean £719 per month.
 You could not claim based on the higher tax-efficient salary amount for the 2020/21 tax year (£732 per month) you may have chosen to pay yourself after 6th April 2020.